 A: Common soft papers will soak up the ink, resulting in feathered edges and your colour bleeding through sheets.
 We recommend you use a specially coated paper such as the Winsor & Newton Bleedproof Marker Paper.
 Bleedproof paper is specially coated to lift ink away from the page, making it easier to work with the inks and preventing the ink from bleeding through the pages.
 If you need to work on softer papers for sketches etc., try placing a sheet of greaseproof paper behind the sheet you’re working on.
 If you prefer a more heavyweight paper, Bristol Board also works very well with ProMarker and ProMarker Brush pens.

-Discover more exciting marker collections you can purchase from Cowling & Wilcox in these great blog posts which go into depth about different marker products:
+Discover more exciting marker collections and art supplies you can purchase from Cowling & Wilcox in these great blog posts which go into depth about different marker products: